Photo: Keith Montgomery

 The 7th annual Shelby Forest Spring Fest will be held in the old UA Moore Ballpark where there will be a steak competition, live music, food, arts and crafts vendors, wildlife and cultural exhibits, and a corn hole tourney!

-- Saturday, April 21st – Kaleidoscope Food Festival – 3 pm to 7 pm
+- April 21 – Kaleidoscope Food Festival – 3 pm to 7 pm – Free to attend, Food purchased separately

 In only 2.5 square miles, residents in Binghampton represent over 17 different nations, making it one of the most multi-cultural neighborhoods in Memphis.
 Pets (on leash) are welcome and the event’s vendors feature multicultural chefs from the Binghampton neighborhood.
 You can also enjoy top-quality and uniquely flavorful Wiseacre beers specifically paired with your food choices.